Landing at Bilbao Airport

 But the shore of the Bay of Biscay is not really the main attraction - instead, Bilbao is perhaps the best place in the world to experience the ancient culture and language of the Basque people, who have persisted for thousands of years and are now completely different from any modern culture in Europe.

-Because of its spectacular exterior, made of titanium, limestone and glass, it is rightly a landmark of the city.
+Because of its spectacular exterior, made of titanium, limestone and glass, the Guggenheim Museum in Bilbao is one of the landmarks of the city.
+Park your rental car and explore the museum on a rainy day.

 The most striking feature is its straightforward, functional design.
 Star architect Norman Foster not only designed a few stations, but two completely new subway lines.
 Foster used almost exclusively steel, concrete and glass for the stations.
 The architect pursued three key points: Simplicity, functionality and aesthetics.